alina-kam/rsschool-cv/cv.md

 Contacts
 ---
 * Location: Brest, Belarus
-* Phone: +375(29)223-88-27
+* Phone: +375 (29) 223-88-27
 * Email: alinakamenets08@gmai.com
 * GitHub: [alina-kam](https://github.com/alina-kam)

 About me
 ---
 I'm a third-year student of BrSTU (Brest State Technical University).
 My specialty is "Economics of electronic business" and it implies learning traditional economics and applying ICT for efficiency improvement.
-While studying I understood that sphere of programming appeals to me more and I want to deepen my knowledge in frontend development in particular.
-So now I'm eager to actively learn, acquire and improve new skills.
+While studying I understood, that sphere of programming appeals to me more and I want to deepen my knowledge in frontend development in particular.
+So, now I'm eager to actively learn, acquire and improve new skills.

 Skills
 ---
 * HTML
 * CSS
-* JS (Basic)
+* JavaScript (Basic)
 * Git
 * C++ (Basic)
 * 1C